nekoium/lumenfold/README.md

 - Ask button with loading and error states.
 - Demo/real mode indicator.
 - Answer area with citations.
-- Save as note action.
+- Preview and confirm a proposed note and study-set instrument.

-### Right rail: Notes
+### Right rail: Notes and instruments

 - Saved note list.
+- Relevant instrument list.
 - Note preview.
 - Source references.
 - Export/import vault actions.
 - Empty state when no notes exist.

+### Instrument mode

+- Due-card count and one-card review view.
+- Reveal-answer action and four recall grades: Again, Hard, Good, Easy.
+- Multiple-choice quiz view with local scoring and explanations.

-The layout can collapse into a single-column view for smaller screens, but desktop should be the primary demo viewport because it communicates the relationship between sources, understanding, and notes.
+The layout can collapse into a single-column view for smaller screens, but desktop should be the primary demo viewport because it communicates the relationship between sources, notes, and instruments.

 ## One-and-a-half-day execution plan

 ### First 60 minutes: establish the slice

 - Scaffold the Cloudflare React/Vite/TypeScript project.
-- Add the three-column workspace layout.
+- Add the workspace shell with vault, study, notes, and instrument views.
-- Add one hard-coded sample source.
+- Seed one sample source, note, study-set instrument, and quiz content.
-- Add the basic vault/source/question/answer/note types.

-**Checkpoint:** the browser shows the complete workflow, even before persistence or the real AI call exists.
+- Define and validate the shared data and proposal schemas.

+**Checkpoint:** every part of the final walkthrough is visible with seeded data.

-### Hours 1-3: make the workflow real locally
+### Hours 1-3: virtual vault and Markdown notes

-- Add the Dexie schema and seed a virtual vault.
+- Add the six-table Dexie schema.
+- Seed `sources/`, `notes/`, and `instruments/` roots.
 - Add folder navigation, folder creation, source import, and selection.
-- Add the question form.
-- Add deterministic demo-mode answers and exact source excerpts.
+- Add text/Markdown preview and a basic Markdown note editor.
-- Save generated Markdown notes in IndexedDB.

-**Checkpoint:** the full learning loop persists through a browser refresh without a network connection.
+- Persist everything through refresh.

+**Checkpoint:** source and note files can be created, viewed, edited, and reopened without the network.

-### Hours 3-5: add the real AI path
+### Hours 3-5: AI chat and controlled writing

-- Add the provider adapter interface.
-- Add the Cloudflare Worker `/api/ask` endpoint.
+- Add the provider adapter and Cloudflare Worker `/api/ask` endpoint.
-- Read provider URL and model from Worker configuration and the key from a Worker secret.
+- Return cited answers and typed note/instrument proposals in one response schema.
-- Validate the returned JSON with Zod.
+- Validate output with Zod and verify quoted citations against submitted text.
+- Add proposal preview, confirm, and cancel states.
-- Add input/output limits, a timeout, and failure handling.
+- Add input/output limits, timeout handling, and deterministic fallback.
-- Fall back to demo mode when the request fails.

-**Checkpoint:** one real question works, and a failed request does not destroy the demo.
+**Checkpoint:** chat can answer from one source and create approved vault artifacts without unrestricted write access.

-### Hours 5-7: portability and product clarity
+### Hours 5-7: internalization loop

+- Add one-card SRS review with Again, Hard, Good, and Easy ratings.
+- Add a small SM-2-style scheduling function and review-state persistence.
+- Add multiple-choice quiz rendering and local scoring.
-- Add ZIP export/import with Markdown notes, source files, and JSON metadata.
+- Export/import sources, Markdown notes, instrument Markdown, and review-state JSON with JSZip.

-- Refine typography, spacing, colors, and source/answer/note hierarchy.
+**Checkpoint:** a learner can distill, review, test, refresh, export, and import one coherent learning unit.

+### Hours 7-9: presentation, tests, and candidate deployment

-- Add loading, empty, error, and saved states.
+- Refine typography, hierarchy, loading, empty, error, approval, and saved states.
-- Make citations, vault location, and save actions obvious.
-- Add a short sample source tailored to the final demo story.

-**Checkpoint:** a first-time viewer can understand the workflow without narration and recover the vault outside browser storage.

-### Hours 7-9: test and deploy a candidate
+- Run focused tests for proposal validation, SRS scheduling, quiz scoring, and ZIP round-trip.

-- Run unit tests and a clean production build.
+- Run a clean production build and Chromium happy-path smoke test.
-- Test the full workflow from fresh browser storage.
-- Test real mode, demo mode, and an unanswerable question.
-- Export the vault, clear browser storage, and import it again.
 - Deploy a candidate build to Cloudflare.
-- Record a rough video and identify confusing moments.
+- Record a rough video and remove confusing or unfinished interactions.

-### Final hours: stabilize, document, and record
+### Final hours: stabilize and record

-- Fix only issues that affect the demo path.
+- Fix only issues that affect the recorded path.
-- Remove unfinished controls and dead UI.
 - Confirm no API keys are committed or sent to the browser.
 - Confirm the Worker rejects oversized requests and handles provider timeouts.
+- Verify the exported ZIP contains readable, correctly separated files.
-- Update this README with final run and deployment instructions.
+- Update run and deployment instructions.
 - Record and upload the final YouTube video.
-- Capture the Codex session ID and repository state required by the hackathon.
+- Capture the Codex session ID and final repository state.

 ## Todo checklist

 ### Must finish

 - [ ] Scaffold React + TypeScript + Vite with the Cloudflare Vite plugin.
-- [ ] Build the three-part vault, workspace, and notes layout.
+- [ ] Build the vault, study, notes, and instruments views.
-- [ ] Add a sample source that can be used immediately.
+- [ ] Define Zod schemas for AI answers, citations, note proposals, and instrument proposals.
-- [ ] Create the Dexie schema and seed the virtual vault.
+- [ ] Create the six-table Dexie schema and seed `sources/`, `notes/`, and `instruments/`.
-- [ ] Add folder/subfolder navigation and basic create/rename/delete actions.
+- [ ] Add folder/subfolder navigation and the create, rename, move, and delete actions used in the demo.
-- [ ] Add source import and selection.
+- [ ] Add pasted-text and `.txt`/`.md` source import.
-- [ ] Add question submission.
+- [ ] Add source preview and a basic Markdown note editor/renderer.
-- [ ] Implement deterministic demo mode.
+- [ ] Add selected-source and capped whole-vault AI chat.
-- [ ] Display answer citations as exact source excerpts.
+- [ ] Display grounded answers with exact source excerpts.
-- [ ] Save answers as Markdown notes in the virtual vault.
+- [ ] Add preview, confirm, and cancel for AI-proposed notes and instruments.
-- [ ] Persist nodes, sources, notes, and settings in IndexedDB.
+- [ ] Persist nodes, sources, notes, instruments, reviews, and settings in IndexedDB.
+- [ ] Add one-card SRS review with a minimal SM-2-style scheduler.
+- [ ] Add multiple-choice quiz sessions with local scoring and explanations.
-- [ ] Add ZIP export/import for the portable vault.
+- [ ] Add ZIP export/import with separate `sources/`, `notes/`, and `instruments/` content.
+- [ ] Implement deterministic demo answers and proposals using the same schemas.
-- [ ] Add the Cloudflare Worker real AI endpoint.
+- [ ] Add the Cloudflare Worker `/api/ask` endpoint.
 - [ ] Keep API credentials out of client code and version control.
-- [ ] Add Worker request limits, timeout handling, and basic abuse protection.
+- [ ] Add request limits, timeout handling, basic abuse protection, and provider-failure fallback.
-- [ ] Add real-mode failure fallback to demo mode.
-- [ ] Add loading, empty, failure, and saved states.
+- [ ] Test proposal validation, scheduling, quiz scoring, persistence, and ZIP round-trip.
-- [ ] Run tests and a production build successfully.
+- [ ] Run a production build and Chromium smoke test.
 - [ ] Deploy the public build to Cloudflare Workers.
-- [ ] Test the clean demo path from start to finish.
 - [ ] Record and upload the YouTube demonstration.
 - [ ] Record the Codex session ID and final repository link or commit required by the hackathon.